+An interface to a client context is used to provide visibility to transport network resources (a VN) to a client, for example a 3GPP management system.
+In the case that the VN is used in the context of an IMT-2020/5G network, the 3GPP network management system interfaces to a client context in a transport network controller.
+The 3GPP management system may view the resources in an instance of a VN as supporting a 3GPP network slice instance.
+The assignment of 3GPP services to a slice/VN instance is not visible to the TN management system.

-The following are requirements for coordination between TN management system and 3GPP management system are provided below:
+The requirements for coordination between a TN management system and a 3GPP management system are provided below:

-Transport network management system should be able to receive from the E2E 5G slice management system (i.e., 3GPP management system) 3GPP E2E 5G slice instance specific requirements (e.g., performance, isolation etc.) for the connectivity to be provided by transport network, the transport network management system should, in response to the request, provide the appropriate transport network slice subnet instance.
-The templates for the transport network slice subnets can be designed in advance in which case the request from the 3GPP management system would include a reference to a specific template.
-Once the appropriate transport network slice subnet instance is set up, the association between the transport network slice subnet instance and the E2E 5G slice instance will be established and may be managed either by the transport network management system or by the E2E 5G manager.
+The TN management system should be able to receive from the E2E 5G slice management system (i.e., 3GPP management system) 3GPP E2E 5G slice instance specific requirements (e.g., information rate, performance, security etc.) for the connectivity to be provided by the TN.
+The TN management system should, in response to the request, provide resources that can be used for the appropriate transport network VN instance.
+The templates for the transport network VN can be designed in advance in which case the request from the 3GPP management system would include a reference to a specific template.
+Once the appropriate transport network VN instance is set up, the association between the transport network VN instance and the E2E 5G slice instance will be established and may be managed either by the transport network management system or by the E2E 5G manager.

-The transport network management system should be able to receive a request for an inventory of the capabilities (e.g., topology, capacity, type of clients supported etc.) of transport network and provide the requested information.
+The TN management system or VN manager should be able to receive a request for an inventory of the capabilities (e.g., topology, capacity, type of clients supported etc.) of the TN and provide the requested information.

-Transport network management system should be able to modify the transport network slice subnet instance based on requests from the E2E 5G slice management system.
+The TN management system should be able to modify the transport VN instance (e.g., add or remove resources) based on requests from the E2E 5G slice management system.

+The transport network VN manager (SDN controller) should be to able to modify the configuration of the resources in a VN based on requests from the E2E 5G slice management system.

-Transport network management system should be able to receive a request for the configuration and activation of performance monitoring, performance thresholds and failure supervision and provide spontaneous reports of performance threshold alarms and failure alarms and on request reports of the results of performance monitoring for the connectivity provided by transport network slice subnet.
+The transport network VN manager (SDN controller) should be able to receive a request for the configuration and activation of performance monitoring, performance thresholds and failure supervision and provide spontaneous reports of performance threshold alarms and failure alarms and on request reports of the results of performance monitoring for the connectivity provided by the transport network VN instance.

+The TN management systems’ Client Context has the properties of control isolation between contexts.
+Thus, the interfaces between a 3GPP management system to transport network management system have control independence from each other.